baselbers/woocommerce-pdf-invoices/readme.txt

 == Description ==
 *Invoicing can be time consuming.
 Well, not anymore!
 WooCommerce PDF Invoices automates the invoicing process by generating and sending it to your customers.*

-This WooCommerce plugin generates PDF invoices, attaches it to the WooCommerce email type of your choice and sends invoices to your customers and Dropbox, Google Drive, OneDrive or Egnyte.
+This WooCommerce plugin generates PDF invoices, attaches it to WooCommerce email types of your choice and sends invoices to your customers and Dropbox, Google Drive, OneDrive or Egnyte.
 The clean and customizable template will definitely suit your needs.

 = Main features =
-- Automatic PDF invoice generation and attachment
+- Automatic PDF invoice generation and attachment.
-- Manually create or delete PDF invoice
+- Manually create or delete PDF invoice.
-- Attach PDF invoice to WooCommerce email type of your choice
+- Attach PDF invoice to multiple WooCommerce email types of your choice.
-- Connect with Google Drive, Egnyte, Dropbox or OneDrive
+- Connect with Google Drive, Egnyte, Dropbox or OneDrive.
-- Clean PDF Invoice template with with many customization options
+- Clean PDF Invoice template with with many customization options.
-- WooCommerce order numbering or built-in sequential invoice numbering
+- WooCommerce order numbering or built-in sequential invoice numbering.
-- Many invoice and date format customization options
+- Many invoice and date format customization options.
-- Advanced items table with refunds, discounts, different item tax rates columns and more
+- Advanced items table with refunds, discounts, different item tax rates columns and more.
-- Resend PDF invoices to customer
-- Download invoice from customer account
+- Download invoice from My Account page.
-- Mark invoices as paid
+- Mark invoices as paid.

 > **WooCommerce PDF Invoices Premium**<br /><br />
-> This plugin offers a premium version wich comes with the following features:<br /><br />
+> This plugin offers a premium version which comes with the following features:<br /><br />
-> - Periodically bill by generating and sending global invoices.<br />
+> - Periodically bill by generating and sending global invoices<br />
-> - Add additional PDF's to customer invoices.<br />
+> - Add additional PDF files to customer invoices.<br />
-> - Send customer invoices directly to suppliers and others.<br />
+> - Send customer invoices directly to multiple recipients like suppliers.<br />
 > - Compatible with [WooCommerce Subscriptions](http://www.woothemes.com/products/woocommerce-subscriptions) plugin emails.<br /><br />
 > [Upgrade to WooCommerce PDF Invoices Premium >>](http://wcpdfinvoices.com)